-Line 42 Total refundable credits
+Line 43.
+Total refundable credits.

-Add Lines 38, 40 and 41.
+Add Lines 39, 41 and 42.

 All pass-through entities distributing credits to owner(s), shareholders, partners or members must give each a Schedule VK-1, Owner's Share of Income and Virginia Modifications and Credits.
+Also, a Schedule VK-1 Consolidated must be attached with the return.
+If the Schedule VK-1 Consolidated is completed, do not attach each owners Schedule VK-1.